Join us at our 1st Annual SCI Investor Symposium. | June 29, 2023 | San Diego, CA

 Planned Giving

-Planned giving can have a lasting impact.
-Join the Michael A. Hughes Planned Giving Society – and invest in the future of the Reeve Foundation – by including us in your will or financial and estate planning.
+Planned giving has a lasting impact.
+Each of our planned giving donors is as a member of the Reeve Foundation’s Michael A. Hughes Planned Giving Society, an esteemed circle of supporters who have made generous commitments to include the Reeve Foundation in their estate plans.
+Join our Planned Giving Society – and invest in the future of the Reeve Foundation – by including us in your will or financial and estate planning.

 Notify us of your planned giving contribution